vmware-tanzu/community-edition/cli/cmd/README.md

   | main.go              # The main cobra interface.
 Adds commands from "pkg"
   | go.mod               # A single go module at the root of the plugin directory
   | go.sum
+  | Makefile             # It is expected that each go module has it's own Makefile
+  |                      # with common, expected targets for building, testing, and running
+  |
   |-- test/              # Test files for your CLI plugin.
 A valid Go package is required.
   |   test.go
 ```